Marijuana dispensaries have yet to open on Big Island

 It's been a year since Hawaii's first legal sale of marijuana and nearly two decades since the state approved the drug for medical use, and still, no retail dispensaries have begun selling on the Big Island.

-The Honolulu Star-Advertiser reported Sunday that six out of eight dispensaries have opened on all the major islands except Hawaii island.
+Six out of eight dispensaries have opened on all of the major islands except Hawaii island, the Honolulu Star-Advertiser reported Sunday.
 It's the island with the second most medical marijuana patients, behind Oahu.

 A dispensary was expected to open on the Big Island as early as December 2016, but that was pushed back by county permitting and other government requirements.

-Another challenge of dispensaries looking to open on the Big Island is geography.
+Another challenge dispensaries looking to open on the Big Island are facing is geography.

-Robert Perreira, battalion chief of the department's Fire Prevention Bureau, says two dispensaries have run into issues with adequate water supply for firefighting.
+Two dispensaries have run into issues with adequate water supply for firefighting, said Robert Perreira, battalion chief of the Hawaii Fire Department's Fire Prevention Bureau.

+"They put it in locations that didn't have the proper infrastructure," he said.
+"One facility ended up having to install their own water source and fire pump, which took a long time.
+Then the other facility also had issues with water supply and also had operational issues they needed to get through."

+In the meantime, Hawaiian Ethos, one of the dispensaries expecting to open in the Big Island, is getting inquiries from patients who have been waiting for dispensaries to arrive, said Zachary Taffany, Hawaiian Ethos' chief operating officer.
+He is not sure exactly when the dispensary will open.

 Comments